-The ACA offers professional certification at three levels:
+The ACA offers professional certification at four levels:

 Certification - Step by Step

 Start by getting out and descending canyons.
 Lots of canyons.
 The key to becoming a canyoneering guide is to become accomplished in the sport.
-Seek instruction from a reputable instructor/guide to learn skills from the ACA's Level 1, 2, and 3 Skills Checklists.
+Seek instruction from a reputable instructor/guide to learn skills from the ACA's Core, Aspirant, Asst.
+CL, CL, and Asst. & Lead Pro Skills Checklists.

 Seek out mentors.
 Talk to canyon guides.
 Observe them in the canyons.
 Check out their gear, their interactions with clients, and the techniques they use that differ from recreational canyoneers.
 No matter what your skill level is now, there is a big difference between canyoneering recreationally and guiding professionally.
 To be a pro, learn from a pro!

 When you think you are ready, ACA certification at each level follows these steps: